Severe Thunderstorm Warning issued for Merrick, Nance, Polk by NWS - News Break

 Severe Thunderstorm Warning issued for Merrick, Nance, Polk by NWS

-Effective: 2021-06-22 19:53:00 CDT Expires: 2021-06-22 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Merrick; Nance; Polk A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR EAST CENTRAL NANCE...NORTHEASTERN MERRICK AND CENTRAL POLK COUNTIES At 753 PM CDT, a severe thunderstorm was located near Silver Creek, or 20 miles southwest of Columbus, moving south at 45 mph.
-HAZARD...Golf ball size hail and 70 mph wind gusts.
+Effective: 2021-06-22 19:42:00 CDT Expires: 2021-06-22 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Merrick; Nance; Polk A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 815 PM CDT FOR EAST CENTRAL NANCE...NORTHEASTERN MERRICK AND CENTRAL POLK COUNTIES At 741 PM CDT, a severe thunderstorm was located over Silver Creek, or 16 miles southwest of Columbus, moving southeast at 25 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-This severe storm will be near Osceola around 800 PM CDT.
-HAIL...1.75IN WIND...70MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Osceola and Shelby.
+HAIL...1.75IN WIND...60MPHalerts.weather.gov